wiggocd/macos-dotfiles/README.md

 - Start Ubersicht, click the bar and configure the bar to your needs with Command+, - the settings which I use include the light theme, floating bar and no colors for the data panel
 - To get the micro text editor theme, open up micro, open the command runner with Ctrl+e and run `set colorscheme one-dark`
 - Switch to dark mode and run `customdarkmode` with `restartfinder` to enable light theme for applications whilst retaining dark UI elements
-- Import the iTerm2 color profiles by opening iTerm2 preferences > Profiles > Other Actions > Import JSON Profiles
+- Import the iTerm2 color profiles from `terminal_profiles` by opening iTerm2 preferences > Profiles > Other Actions > Import JSON Profiles
 - Import the dark macOS Terminal profile by opening the Terminal preferences > Profiles > Settings Dropdown > Import

 Enjoy!